The Big "C"

-The Big "C" is a giant concrete block of the letter "C" built into Charter Hill in the Berkeley Hills overlooking the University of California, Berkeley.
-The symbol is celebrated in a number of Cal songs and in the San Francisco Bay Area, especially on campus.
-It celebrates over one hundred years of athletic and academic excellence at the university.
-On March 23, 1905, the Big "C" was constructed on Charter Hill, where it has remained to this day.
+The Big "C" is a large concrete letter "C" built into Charter Hill in the Berkeley Hills overlooking the University of California, Berkeley.
+It was constructed on March 23, 1905, and is considered a campus landmark.

 History

 Class rush and construction

 Soon after the University of California's founding in 1868, a tradition known as class rush was founded.
 During the event, freshmen would run up the hills above the campus and mark their class numerals in the hillside for all to see, but the sophomore class would attempt to protect the hill by rolling the freshmen back down the hill.
 The University, however, recognized the tradition as dangerous and banned it.
 As a result, the men of the freshmen and sophomore classes jointly constructed the Big "C" upon the hills above the Greek Theatre and California Memorial Stadium.
 A plaque was emplaced with the words "In memory of the Rush, buried Charter Day 1905 by the classes of 1907 and 1908.
 Requiescat in pace."
 Once the concrete dried, the freshman class, still trying to preserve the ideals of class rush, painted the Big "C" gold, one of the University's colors.

 The construction of the symbol is commemorated in the fight song "Big C".